Inguinal lymph node metastasis as the only manifestation of recurrent ovarian cancer: a case report

 2020

+Background: Ovarian cancer has emerged as one of the most common malignancies affecting women in India.
+Despite optimal surgery and appropriate first-line chemotherapy, almost 70%80% of patients with epithelial ovarian cancer will develop recurrence.
+Inguinal lymph node metastasis is a rare site of involvement in recurrent epithelial ovarian cancer.
 Case Presentation: Herein, we report the case of a 54-year-old female who presented to us with painless left inguinal lymphadenopathy.
 She gave history of being diagnosed with malignant ovarian cancer 2 years ago, for which she underwent debulking surgery.
 She received only one cycle of chemotherapy after which she defaulted.
 Cytological examination of the inguinal nodes revealed metastatic ovarian cancer.
 CA-125 levels were elevated despite the lack of any foci of metabolically active tissue on imaging.
+Conclusion: Inguinal lymphadenopathy is a rare presentation of recurrent ovarian cancer.
+Despite that, it is essential to examine the inguinal region in the follow up...

 Nabila Javed